 The case for pro-active marketing

-As any email service provider will advocate, instead of waiting for customers to come to you, you can beat the rest by offering the products ahead of the competition.
+As an email service provider will advocate, that instead of waiting for customers to come to you, you can beat the rest by offering the products ahead of the competition.
 A huge benefit of doing this is the price point you can use.

-An email from you alone, offers opportunity to enjoy that human frailty of less scrutiny in checking price, the decision is often simply do I like it, need it, want it or not, without ever getting to the second phase, which is “I wonder if it’s cheaper somewhere else”.
+An email from you alone, offers the opportunity to enjoy that human frailty of less scrutiny in checking the price, the decision is often simply “Do I like it, need it, want it or not”, without ever getting to the second phase, which is “I wonder if it’s cheaper somewhere else”.
 We are not advocating you do this blindly and continuously, lest it return to bite you.

-Marketers tend to perceive that as consumers will see this as detrimental to future shopping, that once a consumer feels ripped-off, they won’t shop with that retailer again.
-But nevertheless they often do but it because despite this they do continue to shop with you, but you have planted the seeds of doubt as to whether they should shop around on price first.
+Marketers tend to perceive that consumers will see this as detrimental to future shopping, that once a consumer feels ripped off, they won’t shop with that retailer again.
+Nevertheless, they often do it because despite this they do continue to shop with you, but you have planted the seeds of doubt as to whether they should shop around on price first.

-“My style”, “my brand” or “my quality” perceived as the cause of continued custom.
-Those facets maybe, but again part of the dark secret, the consumer suffers from that human trait of apathy, laziness and tiredness.
+“My style”, “my brand” or “my quality” is perceived as the cause of continued custom.
+Those facets may be, but again part of the dark secret, the consumer suffers from that human trait of apathy, laziness and tiredness.

-The stats for email marketing offer all ecommerce retailers proof that it is without doubt the undisputed leader in go-to sales vehicles.
-Coming back to the fishing analogy, while you can look up and down the river bank and see all the lines in the water as far as the eye can see, who has got the better bait, better position, sophisticated techniques all in play, nothing is better than going directly to that fish lurking on it’s own and dangling your offer, without competition, right in front if it.
-So what then would be the worst things to come out of doing something seemingly so obviously successful?
+The stats for email marketing offer all ecommerce retailers proof that it is, without doubt, the undisputed leader in go-to sales vehicles.
+Coming back to the fishing analogy, while you can look up and down the river bank and see all the lines in the water as far as the eye can see, who has got the better bait, better position, sophisticated techniques all in play, nothing is better than going directly to that fish lurking on its own and dangling your offer, without competition, right in front of it.
+So what then would be the worst things to come out of doing something seemingly so successful?

 What they want to buy – not what you want to sell